Gabriel-VM/sauce-demo-qa-project/bug-report/BugReport.md

 # 🐞 Bug Report – Sauce Demo QA Project

-This document contains the list of bugs found during manual and exploratory testing of [Sauce Demo](https://www.saucedemo.com/) with a `problem_user` account (except for BUG-010).
+Below you have the list of bugs found during manual and exploratory testing of [Sauce Demo](https://www.saucedemo.com/) with a `problem_user` account (except for BUG-010).
+You can also view the .pdf document for clarifications (./bug-report/BugReport.pdf)

 ---